richardalligier/prc/README.md

 # Overview of our method
 Our predictions are obtained by averaging the results of several gradient-boosted tree models, trained with different random seeds on the same data.

-In order to predict the take-off weight, our model takes as input a number of basic variables such as the departure and arrival airports, the airline, aircraft type, wake turbulence vortex, day of week, the flight duration, taxi-out time, flown distance, etc, and additionnal variables extracted from the ADS-B trajectories, and also weather data obtained from METAR.
+In order to predict the take-off weight, our model takes as input a number of basic variables such as the departure and arrival airports, the airline, aircraft type, wake turbulence category, day of week, the flight duration, taxi-out time, flown distance, etc, and additionnal variables extracted from the ADS-B trajectories, and also weather data obtained from METAR.
 Prior to this feature extraction, the trajectories are filtered (see technical details below) and smoothed using cubic splines.

 The features extracted from ADS-B trajectories include:
 - several statistics on the rate of climb or descent (ROCD), the energy rate and an estimated "equivalent mass" obtained using an open-access point-mass model of the aircraft, for a number of altitude "slices" of each trajectory,